 Typically understated, this shows well-delineated mineral focus combined with a notably elegant red and black fruit nose with floral touches.
 A wine all about finesse and elegance.
 The long finish is remarkable for its focused vibrancy of intense black fruit.
 Drink 2020-2032

-£465 per six bottle case in bond
+£465 per six bottle case in bond - SOLD OUT

 Domaine Taupenot-Merme, Charmes-Chambertin Grand Cru 2016